abhi93shekJha/django_instagram_clone/README.md

 # Django Instagram Clone ([Notes link](django_notes/dango_basics.md))

+### All the notes are written in simple terms for better explaination.

 ## Overview

 Welcome to the Django Instagram Clone project!
 This project is designed to showcase the following features: